aloetesting/aloe/docs/index.rst

 =======

 `Aloe` originally started life as a branch of the Python BDD tool Lettuce_.
-Like so many succulants, it grew into so much more than that.
+Like so many succulents, it grew into so much more than that.

 Indices and tables